shadowezz/Productiv/docs/DeveloperGuide.md

   * Cons: May violate Single Responsibility Principle.

 * **Alternative 2:** Store mode in a `LogicModeManager`
-  * Pros: Seems to follow the Single Responsibility Principle better.
+  * Pros: Adheres to the Single Responsibility Principle better.
   * Cons: `LogicModeManager` would need to have references to the other logic managers.
   It should not be the responsibility of `LogicModeManager` to pass the user input to the relevant `LogicManager`.